-The key to creating an interesting bonsai is an understanding of how trees deal with damage, how they repair themselves and how they continue living for thousand years in spite of everything the environment throws at them.
+The key to creating an interesting bonsai is an understanding of how trees deal with damage, how they repair themselves, and how they continue living for thousands of years in spite of everything the environment throws at them.

 At the base, as you can see, there is no callus tissue at all.
 That is because there is no sap flow there.
 The callus tissue develops only when the sap goes past the cut.
 We are going to extend this cut down and make it slightly larger and at the same time hollow it out to make the tree look more interesting and natural.

 Items you will need:

 - Makita Carving Tool – I use Makita which is perfect for working on bonsai.
 Operation is super smooth and ergonomics are very comfortable.

 - Diamond Tip Carving Burr – This 120-piece set offers 30 profiles in four grits, 150, 240, 400, and 600, so you can progress from rapid cutting to final finishing cuts with the same profile.

 - Sharp knife – You can use any knife.

 - Wire brush – This will be used to smooth out the surface and get rid of all small wood fibers.

 - Wood stain – This is a dark brown wood stain.